House Rules

 Any spellcaster has a number of Metamagic Points equal to half her caster level (round down) plus 3 per Metamagic feat she has gained.
 These can be used for any Metamagic for which she has the feat.
 For example, a 9th level wizard with Still Spell and Extend Spell has 9/2 + 6 = 10 points.

-All Metamagic feats have a spell level modifier as in the PHB (eg +1 for Silent, +3 for Maximised).
+All Metamagic feats have a spell level modifier as in the RAW (eg +1 for Silent, +3 for Maximised).

 A Metamagic spell is prepared and cast at its original level, but requires a caster capable of casting a spell at the increased level (eg 3+1 for a Still Fireball, or 2+4 for a Quickened Invisibility).
 It requires the expenditure of a number of points equal to its increased level, and takes a full round action to cast.
 For example, a Widened (+3) Fireball is treated as a 3rd level spell, needs an 11th level wizard to cast it and uses 6 Metamagic points.

 A Metamagic spell in an item is treated as being at its increased level for purposes of cost and spell level.
-So a Wand of Reach CLW is treated as containing 3rd level spells.
+So a Wand of Close Reach CLW is treated as containing 2nd level spells.

-Metamagic as in the PHB is useless at low levels and seldom worthwhile at higher levels, so nobody takes the feats.
+RAW Metamagic is useless at low levels and seldom worthwhile at higher levels, so nobody takes the feats except for cheese builds.
+Though this was written for 3.5 and I might revise it for PF.

 Item Creation